 Maximise your square footage by getting as much as you can off the ground and on to shelves.

-This unit from Elfa (below) is completely customisable and includes different types of storage for hanging, stacking and suspending.
-Ventilated shelving (have a look at these wooden ones from B&Q)are also a good option as any dust and dirt will fall through rather than accumulate.
+This shelving unit from Elfa (below) is one the best shed shelving ideas we've seen.
+It's completely customisable and includes different types of storage for hanging, stacking and suspending.
+Ventilated shelving (have a look at these wooden shelves from B&Q)are also a good option as any dust and dirt will fall through rather than accumulate.

 6. Organise the small stuff